-Provisional voting results when a voter has shown up to an Early Voting site or an Election Day polling place to vote and for whatever reason their eligibility cannot be verified, they do not have a valid form of photo identification, or in any other circumstance where a voter insists upon voting a ballot but election officials are unable to legally tabulate it immediately.
+Provisional voting results when a voter has shown up to an Early Voting site or an Election Day polling place to vote and for whatever reason their eligibility cannot be legally verified.

-The Help America Vote Act of 2002 (HAVA) made it Federal law that any voter who is determined to be ineligible to vote normally at a polling place for any reason must be provided the opportunity to vote a provisional ballot if one is requested and they attest to their eligibility to vote.
-The provisional process acts as a safeguard against polling place clerical errors or other erroneous circumstances related to verifying a voter’s eligibility resulting in a voter being disenfranchised by mistake.
-It also serves as assurance that election officials at each polling place are not deciding who can and cannot vote arbitrarily.
+The Help America Vote Act of 2002 (HAVA) made it Federal law that any voter who is determined to be ineligible to vote normally at a polling place for any reason must be provided the opportunity to vote a provisional ballot if one is requested and they attest to their eligibility to vote if the ballot in question contains federal contests.

 The provisional process, as it is in North Carolina (although procedures are fairly consistent across all states with slightly differing situational use cases and exceptions for states who already had similar processes in place prior to 2002), involves a voter filling out a ballot and answering a precinct judge’s questions to provide information necessary for Board of Elections office staff to research the voter’s eligibility to vote.